sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

     return image
 ```

 I used a UNET architecture for the CycleGAN.
 In order the build the generator, upsample and downsample methods are needed.
+More details on upsample and downsample will be discussed below.

 The downsample reduces the 2D dimensions, the width and height, of the image by the stride.
 The stride is the length of the step the filter takes.
 Since the stride is 2, the filter was applied to every other pixel, hence reducing the weight and height by 2.